- Games, Toys, and Hobbies»

 Choosing the Right DDO Toon

-The question in the title of this article is one most of us probably ask ourselves before playing Dungeons and Dragons Online.
+The question in the title of this article is one most of us will eventually ask ourselves if we decide to invest our time in playing Dungeons and Dragons Online.
 But do we really put much thought into it?
 We tend to play characters that we think will look cool.
 For example, we see a necromancer floating around Stormreach Harbor and we decide that's what we want to do, too.
 Unfortunately, playing certain characters successfully is something achieved only by having certain skills, experience, or other factors.
+That being said, it is still wise to learn how to play certain class types that will suit your interests.

 Your first character, unless you sincerely research builds, will likely be one that you use to learn how to navigate the game and use the various panels and tool bars.
 When you're ready to keep up with others who have spent a few hours learning how to play DDO, take some time to consider what character best suits you, not the other way around.

 Below you'll learn some of the basics of Dungeons and Dragons classes.
-This is only the beginning of the learning curve one embarks upon in their journey to mastering the art of building DDO toons (how most players refer to their characters).
+This is only the beginning of the learning curve one embarks upon in their journey to mastering the art of building a fun and effective DDO "toon".

 The Barbarian Class

 This type of character is centered around delivering significant amounts of damage per strike (DPS) in combat.
-Unlike the fighter class, barbarians rely more on agility and class enhancements to avoid damage, rather than heavy armor.
+Unlike the fighter class, barbarians rely more on agility and damage reduction to avoid damage, rather than heavy armor.

 Think of it in modern terms: if you were a big home run hitter in baseball and taking giant swings with a baseball bat, how easy would that be to do while wearing a movement-constricting bulletproof vest?